 This can be particularly beneficial in older homes where the attic space is limited.

-What Are The Challenges Addressed by the Changes?
+What Are The Challenges Addressed by Permitted Development rules?

 The proposed changes aim to address several inefficiencies often seen in local authorities.
 These inefficiencies show up in various ways: